Dog Licensing Information

-Marion County Dog Licensing is done primarily at our main office at the Marion County Dog Services at 3550 Aumsville Hwy SE, Salem, OR 97317; but we have several options for renewing or purchasing a dog license.
+Marion County Dog Licensing is done primarily at our main office at Marion County Dog Services at 3550 Aumsville Hwy SE, Salem, OR 97317; but we have several options for renewing or purchasing a dog license.
 They include:

-Print out an application for new licenses and mail to the Dog Shelter or bring to one of the locations listed below.
+Print out an application for new licenses and mail to Marion County Dog Services or bring it to one of the locations listed below.

-Purchase a license at the Marion County Dog Shelter located at:
+Purchase a license at Marion County Community Services located at:

 Purchase a license at Marion County Public Works located at:

 Click here for a list of participating veterinarians.